Bastille Solutions for Capital Markets:

 Existing internal practices that once offered compliance and safety for financial institutions need to be revisited to take account of a new generation of radio-enabled devices with unknown attack surfaces.

-In 2018, new regulations will come into effect requiring greater scrutiny of trading firms’ communications that might hold evidence of pre-trade intent.
+New regulations on pre-trade intent will require greater and speedier access to communications.
 Bastille can help your firm prove that all electronic communications have been accounted for, enabling faster resolution times for regulatory enquiries.